 Cambodian Chilli Salt Recipe for Spicing Up Everything from Fruit to Cocktails

-This Cambodian chilli sugar salt recipe makes one of Cambodia’s most beloved condiments, and while people can easily make this at home – as you’ll soon find out, below – Cambodians love nothing more than spotting a vendor of sour fruits on their street or in a park, and hurrying over to choose a selection of fruit sprinkled with chilli salt or fruit doused in a fiery chilli sauce.
+This Cambodian chilli sugar salt recipe makes one of Cambodia’s most beloved condiments.
+While people can easily make this at home, Cambodians love nothing more than spotting a vendor of sour fruits on their street or in a park, and hurrying over to choose a selection of fruit sprinkled with chilli salt or fruit doused in a fiery chilli sauce.

 Sour fruits sprinkled with chilli salt, or, more accurately ‘chilli sugar salt’, is such a popular snack in Cambodia that it’s sold absolutely everywhere, from market stalls and supermarket shelves to the big round baskets of mobile vendors on bicycles, who do their rounds selling their sour fruits in particular neighbourhoods most afternoons.
 Fruit doused in chilli sauce is increasingly popular.